lascar/world/README.md

 * note about how is structured in git this application
   The following branch are created:
   01-behaviour-scenarios
-    bin/cucumber will failed in the 3 scenarios 02-add-button-apocalypse-and-coffee
+    bin/cucumber will failed in the 1fst scenario but green in the 2 others 02-add-button-apocalypse-and-coffee
-    bin/cucumber will failed in the first scenario 03-route_to_delete
+    bin/cucumber will failed in the three scenarios 03-route_to_delete
-    bin/cucumber will failed in the first scenario bin/rspec pass the routing test 04-controller-delete
+    bin/cucumber will failed in the 3 scenarios
+    bin/rspec pass the routing test
+  04-controller-delete
     bin/rspec will pass the request spec
-    bin/cucumber will pass in the first scenario but fail in the other 2 05-filter-in-view
+    bin/cucumber will pass in the first scenario but fail in the other 2
+  05-filter-in-view
     all green